xarray-contrib/xarray.dev/src/posts/flexible-indexing/index.md

 summary: 'An introduction to customizable coordinate-based data selection and alignment for more efficient handling of both traditional and more exotic data structures'
 ---

-**TL;DR**: xarray>=2025.6 has been through a major refactoring of its internals that makes coordinate-based data selection and alignment customizable, enabling more efficient handling of both traditional and more exotic data structures.
+**TL;DR**: over the last few years Xarray has been through a gradual although major refactoring of its internals that makes coordinate-based data selection and alignment customizable.
+Xarray>=2025.6 now enables more efficient handling of both traditional and more exotic data structures.
 In this post we highlight a few examples that take advantage of this new superpower!
 See the [Gallery of Custom Index Examples](https://xarray-indexes.readthedocs.io/) for more!

 <figure>
   <img src='/posts/flexible-indexing/summary-slide.png' />